Collisional flavor instabilities of supernova neutrinos

 Up to this point the analysis has assumed monochromaticity, isotropy, and homogeneity.
 The first of these is justified by the high neutrino density.
 Though not presented here, numerical calculations with multiple energies confirm that collisional instability affects them collectively.

 Calculations also confirm the presence of collisionally unstable evolution in anisotropic set-ups.
 An interesting case is one where collisional and fast instabilities are present together.
 Fig.~\ref{fast} shows the results of such a calculation.
 The parameters are the same as those used in making Fig.~\ref{iso} except that $n_{\nu_e}$ has been decreased to $2.6 \times 10^{33}$~cm$^{-3}$ and the angular distributions have been made anisotropic, so as to make the system unstable to fast oscillations.
 As with the other parameters, the angular distributions are chosen to be representative of real conditions in a supernova.
 They are specified by the flux factors (\textit{i.e.}, the ratios of energy flux to energy density) $f_{\nu_e} = 0.05$, $f_{\bar{\nu}_e} = 0.10$, and $f_{\nu_x} = f_{\bar{\nu}_x} = 0.15$.
 Radiative pressures are prescribed using M1 closure \cite{johns2021}.
+These distributions are nearly isotropic and are plotted in Fig.~1 of Ref.~\cite{johns2022}.

 The onset of fast flavor conversion prompts the growth of the collisional instability on a much shorter timescale than was seen in Fig.~\ref{iso}.
 Furthermore, significantly greater flavor transformation occurs when $\Gamma \neq \bar{\Gamma}$ than when $\Gamma = \bar{\Gamma}$, testifying to the fact that the results observed in Fig.~\ref{fast} are not simply caused by decoherence.
 In a more realistic setting, collisional relaxation will compete with various forms of collisionless relaxation \cite{johns2020b, bhattacharyya2021} to determine the outcome.
 Nonetheless, the figure demonstrates that collisional instability has the potential to be enhanced by fast oscillations rather than wiped out by them.